f0cus10/Occupied/README.md

 cd client
 npm start #This will start the frontend
 ```
+**Optionally**,
+You could run `npm run dev` but output would be limited

 Currently, the build has been tested to work on `Ubuntu >= 18.04`.

 ## Usage
+After running the script, navigate to http://localhost:3000

+**NOTE**: If you have changed the frontend's PORT variable, navigate to that PORT instead.

+## Folder structure

+The folders are arranged in the following fashion:

+.
++-- api
++-- client
+|   +-- public
+|   +-- src
++-- dummy
++-- models
++-- public.key
++-- private.key
++-- package.json
++-- package-lock.json
++-- app.js